garfix/movemegif/README.md

 An Animated GIF creation library in pure PHP

 Requires PHP 5.3 or higher.
+Requires GD library (use `apt-get install php5-gd` or similar, to install)

 Thanks a great deal to Matthew Flickinger for writing an awesome [GIF format explanation](http://www.matthewflickinger.com/lab/whatsinagif/index.html)